 Why We Love It: This one is technically a breakfast recipe, but it will make amazing leftovers for lunch, dinner, and breakfast again.

 The Recipe: Breakfast Tostadas with Cumin-Roasted Fingerling Potatoes

 The Hero Ingredient: When it comes to big flavor, the spices of this morning dish are the true hero ingredients.
 Cumin, ground ancho chile, and coriander create a diverse palate of spice and excitement amongst the potatoes and a fried egg.

 Pro Tip: While the original recipe calls for Manchego cheese, Heidi Larson of Foodie Crush opts for Mexican Cojita, it’s a similar to feta, “salty and chunky.”

 Why We Love It: There are so many layers of deliciousness to this otherwise simple dish.
 While it’s easy to throw together, the impressiveness lies more in the variety of flavors.

 The Recipe: Ultimate King Salmon Scrambled Eggs and King Salmon, Edamame Bean, and Avo Slaw

-The Hero Ingredient: The use of edamame in this egg dish is what takes it from a bagel and locks to a modern take on a traditional Japanese breakfast.
+The Hero Ingredient: The use of edamame in this egg dish is what takes it from a bagel and lox to a modern take on a traditional Japanese breakfast.